MrWhoami/LibraryWho/README.md

 ## Cautions

 The testing file named *BookData.txt* in this project is formed in UTF-8.
-To test if your computer can read this document correctly, run the program and use the option 'T'.
+To test if your computer can read this document correctly, run the program and use the option 'TEST'.
 If not, just copy the whole file, create a new *.txt document and paste the whole file in.

 And it is recommanded to modify the *DEFAULT_PATH* before use.